How to Become a Sports Agent: 6 Key Steps to Make It Happen

 - Help athletes make important decisions like whether to undergo surgery or accept a contract with less-than-ideal terms.

 The best sports agents are charismatic, persistent, self-directed, personable, and willing to take risks for their clients.
-Plus, they are completely immersed in the sports world: They understand how recruiting and drafting work and who the key players, managers, owners, and teams are.
+Plus, they are immersed in the sports world: They understand how recruiting and drafting work and who the key players, managers, owners, and teams are.
 They're also familiar with salary caps and the rules and regulations that apply to each sport.
-Many of the top sports agents have pro sports backgrounds and an extensive network of contacts within the industry.
+Many top sports agents have pro sports backgrounds and an extensive network of contacts within the industry.

 Becoming a sports agent means committing to lots of travel and a variable schedule.
 You may handle hundreds of phone calls a day, and you might need to be available to your clients around the clock.
 But if you're a shrewd negotiator who is passionate about the business aspect of sports, this may be the career for you.